-The 50-Year Reunion is a milestone in the lives of Hamline alumni.
+The fifty-year reunion is a milestone in the lives of Hamline alumni.
 Many alumni mark this milestone by expanding their support through a special gift to Hamline.
-The collective total of individual commitments in the five years leading up to the 50-Year Reunion is called the “Gift from the Class” and is a reflection of the enthusiasm and warmth that the reunion class has for Hamline.
+The collective total of individual commitments in the five years leading up to the fifty-year reunion is called the “Gift from the Class” and is a reflection of the enthusiasm and warmth that the reunion class has for Hamline.

 - Hamline welcomes outright gifts such as cash or stock along with other philanthropic commitments including will provisions, life income gifts, and beneficiary designations.

-- All gifts – annual, planned, scholarship endowment, capital – made during the five year period beginning July 1 following the 45-Year Reunion and leading up to the 50-Year Reunion will be aggregated and counted for the 50-Year Reunion “Gift from the Class.”
+- All gifts – annual, planned, scholarship endowment, capital – made during the five year period beginning July 1 following the 45-Year Reunion and leading up to the fifty-year reunion will be aggregated and counted for the fifty-year reunion “Gift from the Class.”

 - Both outright gifts and future gifts may be made without restriction or for a specific purpose.